 - 1. The Creative Curriculum for Early Childhood serves as the structure for the classroom environment and the large and small group instruction reflected in the daily schedule for the majority of ESE preschool students.
 Let's Begin with the Letter People is the curriculum in ESE specialized preschool classrooms to enhance the students' oral language performance and emerging literacy skills.
 Emphasis is placed on increasing vocabulary and comprehension, letter and sounds recognition and concepts of print.
 Skillstreaming in Early Childhood is a social skills program used in the classroom. - 2.
-The Teaching Strategies Gold (TS Gold) is being used as an ongoing observation-based authentic assessment.
-TS Gold assesses the social/emotional, physical, cognitive and language development.
-Information for the present level of performance on the student's IEP can be obtained from TS Gold and appropriate goals and objectives are developed based on the student's performance. - 3.
-Preschool students with an eligibility of autism or have learning characteristics similar to young children with autism participate in a researched based structured teaching approach based on Project TEACCH (Treatment and Education of Autism & related Communication- handicapped Children) and the STAR (Strategies for Teaching based on Autism Research) Autism Program which teaches children with autism the critical skills identified by the 2001 National Research Council, The ABA (Applied Behavior Analysis) instructional methods of discrete trial training, pivotal response training and functional routines form the instructional base of this comprehensive program for children with autism.
+The Creative Curriculum (CC) Development Continuum On-Line Tool (creativecurriculum.net) is being used as an ongoing observation-based authentic assessment.
+CC assesses the social/emotional, physical, cognitive and language development.
+The present level of performance on the student's IEP obtained from the CC and appropriate goals and objectives are developed based on the student's performance on the CC continuum. - 3.
+Preschool students performing on the autism spectrum or have learning characteristics similar to young children with autism participate in a researched based structured teaching approach based on Project TEACCH (Treatment and Education of Autism & related Communication- handicapped Children) and the STAR (Strategies for Teaching based on Autism Research) Autism Program which teaches children with autism the critical skills identified by the 2001 National Research Council, The ABA (Applied Behavior Analysis) instructional methods of discrete trial training, pivotal response training and functional routines form the instructional base of this comprehensive program for children with autism.
 The STAR Program includes detailed lesson plans, teaching materials, data systems and a curriculum-based assessment for teaching in the six curricular areas of receptive language, expressive language, spontaneous language, functional routines, academics, and play & social skills.
-Additionally, data is collected on individual learning goals on student's IEPs that relate to the basic skills such as attending to tasks, which must be mastered prior to accessing the Florida Standards. - 4.
+Additionally, data is collected on individual learning goals on student's IEPs that relate to the basic skills such as attending to tasks, which must be mastered prior to accessing the Common Core State Standards. - 4.
 Training for preschool classroom teachers is highly prescriptive for new teachers so that all teachers are provided training in building the learning environment, implementing the curriculum, linking curriculum to assessment, and effective behavioral interventions.
 Trainings may be delivered on early release and employee planning days.
 Returning teachers are provided more advanced training options in areas such as positive behavioral supports, Picture Exchange Communication System and BoardMaker to visually engineer the classroom.